Breush/sloubi-chess/readme.md

 It is **not** (and probably won't ever be):
 - a database store of all GMs games ;
-- a chess engine, nor a way to interface with chess engines ;
+- a chess engine ;
 - a way to play chess against someone or something.

+It **can** however:
+- load giant databases of games ;
+- interface with chess engines.

 ## Download